tinodin/AutoOS/README.md

 </div>

-AutoOS is a utility focused on easy automated installation, improving performance, privacy and compatibility.
+AutoOS is an open-source utility focused on easy automated installation, improving performance, privacy and compatibility.

 ## ✨ Features